 The resources needed for the strategy are usually made available through:

 - Selling its own assets: The target company can use existing cash or cash equivalent assets, or it can sell off non-vital assets to generate enough money to buy large amounts of shares of the acquirer.

 - Selling non-core business units: The company can sell off non-core business units to generate cash.

 - Borrowing cash: The company can borrow cash from lenders or by issuing bonds or additional stock shares.
 The latter method of financing offers the additional benefit of diluting the target company’s outstanding stock shares, so the acquirer would have to purchase more shares in order to obtain 50%+ of the total outstanding stock of the target company.

 - War chest: A war chest is a cushion of cash stored by the company in the event of adverse events – a sort of emergency expenses fund.
 It typically includes assets that can be easily liquidated to produce cash such as bank deposits and T-Bills.
 Using war chest financing for a Pac-Man Defense is essentially just saying that the target company is using its excess cash or cash reserves.

 The Pac-Man Defense is a very aggressive and extremely expensive strategy, as it usually involves selling off assets or non-core business units, or increasing the company’s debt in order to put the strategy into action.
 Shareholders suffer in the aftermath if the target company is forced to sell important assets, losing value.

-Real-life Example of a Pac-Man Defense
+Another Real-life Example of a Pac-Man Defense

 The most famous example of a company using the Pac-Man Defense is also the origin of the term.
 In 1982, Bendix Corporation tried to take over the aggregates and heavy building materials firm, Martin Marietta, by obtaining a controlling interest in Martin Marietta stock.